Addonexus/WildlifeAndroidApplication/release/Release 2.0/playstore.md

 * Connectivity with other users
 * A search feature for known species without having to use the identification feature every time
 * Ability to use sound to help in the identification
+* Inclusion of geofencing to get relevant information about the local area